getwrench/open_mustang/README.md

 A framework to build Flutter applications.

 - provides **state management**
-- reduces boilerplate
-- generates source templates using **cli**
+- generates source templates
-- enables consistent **directory and file layout and naming standards**
+- enables consistent **file layout and naming standards**

 ### Framework Components
-- **Screen** - Flutter widget class for the UI.
-Code can be split into multiple dart files.
+- **Screen** - Flutter widget for the UI.
+Code can be split into multiple files.

 - **Model** - A Dart class representing application data.

 - **State** - Encapsulates data needed for a `Screen`.
 It is a Dart class with _1 or more_ `Model` fields.

-- **Service** - A Dart class housing code for async communication and business logic.
+- **Service** - A Dart class for async communication and business logic.

 ### Component Communication
 - Every `Screen` has a corresponding `Service` and a `State`.
 All three components work together to continuously re-build the UI whenever there is a change in the application state.